- A bunion is a bony lump that forms at your main big toe joint, when the joint is pulled out of line.

 - taking anti-inflammatory medicines such as ibuprofen to relieve the pain and inflammation

-If these things don’t work and your foot is deformed or very painful, your doctor might refer you to an orthopaedic surgeon.
-Before agreeing to surgery, ask what is involved and the benefits and risks to you.
+Before agreeing to surgery, ask your doctor what is involved.
+They can outline the benefits and risks to you.
 It can take a long time to recover from bunion surgery.

-Take care of your children’s feet and your own feet.
-Always select comfortable, wide shoes that fit properly and don’t squeeze your toes together.
+Always choose comfortable, wide shoes that fit properly and don’t squeeze your toes together.